MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules-report.md

 #### Actionable flyout

-The “Detection” main page has a list of all detections (files/processes) in the last thirty days.
-Select on any of the detections to open a with drill-down capabilities.
+The “Detection” main page has a list of all detections (files/processes) in the last 30 days.
+Select on any of the detections to open with drill-down capabilities.

 >:::image type="content" source="images/attack-surface-reduction-rules-report-main-detections-flyout.png" alt-text="Shows the Attack surface reduction (ASR) rules report main detections tab flyout" lightbox="images/attack-surface-reduction-rules-report-main-detections-flyout.png":::